 2- Tiled & Diagonals

-A host will invite guests at home and gather them for ballrooms in a vast hall.
+A host will invite guests home and gather them for ballrooms in a vast hall.
 The only main attractions of the room are the broad, clear vacuous floors.
 Usually, the galleries and entryways will have patterns of tiled floors.

-- Blenheim- the color theme is white with blend and warm, earthy colors.
+The color theme is white with blend and warm, earthy colors.
 A tile will have a compass pattern as the central theme of the design.

-- Cambridge Tile- it has a straightforward pattern of alternating green and white.
+It has a straightforward pattern of alternating green and white.
 The colors are usually subdued to match the Lansdowne border with designs of squared small tiles and a thin dash of outer lining.

-- Chelsea Pattern – this consists of hexagonal shapes as the central theme of the tiles.
+This consists of hexagonal shapes as the central theme of the tiles.
 It usually comes in white or Dover white colors with alternates of beige or chestnut-colored tiles.

 Ready to get a pattern or texture stamped onto your floors?
 Thinking about getting it stained with rich colors?
 We’d be happy to help you!
-Our team of expert concrete contractors have been in the industry for over 40 years and we’d love to make your dream floor design come true.
+Our team of expert concrete contractors has been in the industry for over 40 years, and we’d love to make your dream floor design come true.
 Interested in reading more?
 Check out our blog about pouring a new concrete layer over old concrete.